Hometown: Ottawa, IL > Cooper City, FL

 What is the most common fitness myth you work through with your clients?

 That a previous injury prevents a person from normal function.
-Movement is medicine and with slow progression and alterations in form in particular movement patterns we can make a lot of difference in day-to-day ability!
+Often we exacerbate functional deficits by protecting a range of motion or a movement pattern with disuse.
+Movement is medicine, and with slow progression and alterations in form in particular movement patterns, we can make a lot of difference in day-to-day ability!

 What do you want your clients to take away from each training session with you?